 - ALWAYS close shutoff valves on LP tanks when the propane system is not in use.
 Hand tighten only to avoid damaging interior seals on the valve. - DO NOT use open flame to check for leaks.
 Use the dish soap and water solution.
 Spray onto fittings and joints.
-Bubbles will develop at the leak point. - DO NOT restrict access to LP gas cylinders.
-Always keep the valve accessible for emergency shutoff. - DO NOT use LP gas cylinders other than those supplied with your trailer unless provided for you by a qualified dealer or service technician. - DO NOT block installed vents in your propane compartment.
-The compartment must be ventilated for proper air flow. - DO NOT cross thread, jam or try to force the fitting onto the hose connector. - DO NOT pack or store LP tanks inside the camper, whether full or empty.
+Bubbles will develop at the leak point. - DO NOT restrict access to the LP tank.
+Always keep the valve accessible for emergency shutoff. - DO NOT use any LP tank other than the one supplied with your trailer unless provided to you by a qualified dealer or service technician. - DO NOT block installed vents in your propane compartment.
+The compartment must be ventilated for proper air flow. - DO NOT cross thread, jam or try to force the fitting onto the hose connector. - DO NOT pack or store extra LP tanks inside the camper, whether full or empty.
 The valves have safety devices that can release gas into the atmosphere when under high pressure.
-Always ventilate your camper when using propane appliances to avoid carbon monoxide and asphyxiation danger. - Check the LP gas system for leaks or malfunctioning parts before each trip to avoid mishaps. - Be careful not to puncture propane gas lines when fastening objects or drilling holes in your camper. - Always fasten LP tanks securely and properly in the bracket intended for them. - When using the propane gas system for the first time, and after the first 5,000 miles of use, employ a qualified technician to check the piping for leaks.
+Always ventilate your camper when using propane appliances to avoid carbon monoxide and asphyxiation danger. - Check the LP gas system for leaks or malfunctioning parts before each trip to avoid mishaps. - Always fasten LP tanks securely and properly in the bracket intended for them. - When using the propane gas system for the first time, and after the first 5,000 miles of use, employ a qualified technician to check the piping for leaks.
 The piping system is tested and checked at the factory, but travel vibrations can loosen joints. - Read and understand operating manuals of all propane powered appliances before you start using your propane gas system. - A propane gas alarm is equipped in your camper.
 See the General Safety Section of this manual to understand how that works.